glhr/rasa_project/user_data/user_data.md

 - organize items by color
 - cleanup table
 - re do original task
-- Hey Robot.
-Record.
+- hey robot record
-- What can you do?
+- what can you do
-- Clean up the table
+- clean up the table
-- Change the command ?
+- change the command
-- By name of the item and thereafter its shape
+- by name of the item and thereafter its shape
-- Re-program it, I guess
+- re-program it i guess
-- Nothing.
+- nothing
-- I would look and walk past it.
+- i would look and walk past it
-- I would wait for the task to be complete and then ask again.
+- i would wait for the task to be complete and then ask again
-- I would use the name of the object.
+- i would use the name of the object
-- What can you do?
+- what can you do
-- Stop, (and then repeat what I wanted in the first place)
+- stop (and then repeat what i wanted in the first place)
-- Robot make a smoothie
+- robot make a smoothie
-- what's the meaning of life?
+- what's the meaning of life
-- could you pass the Turing test if you wanted?
+- could you pass the turing test if you wanted
-- What are you trying to do?
+- what are you trying to do
-- Not the red apple, i needed the orange
+- not the red apple i needed the orange
-- Group the objects according to weight
+- group the objects according to weight
-- What's this?
+- what's this
-- Sort the objects
+- sort the objects
-- Catch the yellow banana please
+- catch the yellow banana please
-- Catch the banana with your right arm
+- catch the banana with your right arm
-- I wanted the other one
+- i wanted the other one
-- Will u take over the world some day?
+- will u take over the world some day
-- With patience because robots are people too
+- with patience because robots are people too
-- I don't know
+- i don't know
-- What is your purpose?
+- what is your purpose
-- Can you play with me ?
+- can you play with me
-- I love your arms !
+- i love your arms
-- Hi robot, you look kind of weird to me!
+- hi robot you look kind of weird to me
-- Leave me alone !
+- leave me alone
-- Stupid!
+- stupid
-- What's this ?
+- what's this
-- What does the duck sound like ?
+- what does the duck sound like
-- Remember these instructions
+- remember these instructions
-- listen to me and do what I say
+- listen to me and do what i say
-- Are you friendly?
+- are you friendly
-- James, what can you do for me?
+- james what can you do for me

 ## intent:find
 - is there a [yellow](object_color) rubber [duck](object_name)  on the table
 - can you locate the [yellow](object_color) [banana](object_name) please
 - locate
 - can you find me [something](undefined_object)  please
-- Show me the brown circle
+- show me the brown circle
-- Where is the yellow duck?
+- where is the yellow duck
 - identify yellow duck
-- Show me the yellow duck
+- show me the yellow duck
-- Can you identify the orange orange?
+- can you identify the orange orange
-- Identify the green ball
+- identify the green ball
-- Can you find me a Human to speak With
+- can you find me a human to speak with
-- Show me the green apple
+- show me the green apple
-- Where is the orange orange?
+- where is the orange orange
-- Where is the  the blue cube ?
+- where is the  the blue cube
-- Identify new object
+- identify new object
-- Please identify the green apple.
+- please identify the green apple
 - identify the yellow ball
-- Where is your head ?
+- where is your head
-- What is in a shape of a ball and is in orange colour that u can find on the table?
+- what is in a shape of a ball and is in orange colour that u can find on the table

 ## intent:deny
-- Stop
+- stop
 - nonono do **** instead
 - no no no no stop that
 - stop robot